krisnova/naml/README.md

  - Express applications in 🎉 Go instead of YAML.
  - Use the Go compiler to check your syntax.
  - Write **real tests** 🤓 using Go to check and validate your deployments.
- - Actually test your applications in Kubernetes using [kind](https://github.com/kubernetes-sigs/kind).
+ - Test your applications in Kubernetes using [kind](https://github.com/kubernetes-sigs/kind).
  - Define custom installation logic.
 What happens if it fails?
  - Define custom application registries.
 Multiple apps of the same flavor?
 No problem.
  - Use the latest client (the same client the rest of Kubernetes uses).